-Domestic students

-Consult with your family or financial sponsor before proceeding with the contract.
+- Domestic students Consult with your family or financial sponsor before proceeding with the contract. - International students - Finding a guarantor may be difficult.

-International students

-Finding a guarantor may be difficult.
 As an international student at APU, there are cases where the University may be able to serve as your guarantor.
 Creotech (Building A 1F) is the point of contact for these procedures.
-In order to use APU as your guarantor, follow the steps below.

-1. When you have decided on a property, ask the landlord or real estate agent for an application form.

-- 2. When you have the application form, go to Creotech on the first floor of Building A, together with any roommates you might have.
-You will need your student ID card, your residence card and your House Insurance card\ (sample pictured below). - 3.
-Submit the application to the landlord or real estate agent.
+In order to use APU as your guarantor, follow the steps below. - 1.
+When you have decided on a property, ask the landlord or real estate agent for an application form. - 2.
+When you have the application form, go to Creotech on the first floor of Building A, together with any roommates you might have.
+You will need your student ID card, your residence card and your House Insurance card1 or Certificate2 (sample pictured below).

+- Submit the application to the landlord or real estate agent.
 When you have decided the day you will move in, the landlord or real estate agent will make up a contract. - 4.
 Make sure you understand the content of the contract and then sign and stamp your inkan (personal seal) on it.
 Contracts in Japan require an inkan.
 You cannot make a contract with only a signature. - 5.
-Bring the signed and stamped contract to Creotech to get the University's signature and inkan. - 6.
-Submit the contract with the University's signature and inkan to the landlord or real estate agent.
+The contract is finalized once the real estate agent provides you with a copy of the contract signed by both the landlord and the university.